Flying can be an uncomfortable experience for even the most frequent of flyers, so you might be wondering if you can bring a pillow on a plane.

 So you should be fine to bring most pillows on a plane, though won’t be able to bring a standard body pillow, as they are too large.

-Do Airlines Charge for Pillows?
+Airlines Might Charge for Pillows

 Airlines won’t charge you for a pillow on long-haul, international flights.
+They will hand them out for free.

 However, for short-haul flights, many airlines will charge you if you want a pillow.